Investing in Green Technology Companies and Stocks

 To keep things simple, we’re going to refer to all of the above types of investing as sustainable investing, and ask a simple question – does sustainable investing outperform?

 Many companies like Swell Investing are now pandering to the demand by today’s millennial that every investment needs to be green.
 That’s commendable, but when you work hard your whole life to save up money to live on, it needs to generate acceptable returns.
 We’re not here to subsidize the world’s problems, we’re here to identify profitable investments as our first criteria.
 Saving cute panda bears comes in at a close second.
-When we see business models that remove carbon dioxide from the atmosphere at a much higher cost than they can sell it, we’re not interested.
+When we see business models that remove carbon dioxide from the atmosphere (also called carbon capture) at a much higher cost than they can sell it, we’re not interested.
 (Contrast that to LanzaTech which used synthetic biology to develop a microorganism that eats carbon dioxide and craps out fuels and chemicals, or Liquid Light’s electrochemical production method for turning CO2 into chemicals.)

 We’re also not interested in investing in something when nobody can agree on what it actually is.
 If you dig into the methodologies used by index providers offering “sustainable investments,” you’ll notice a few things.